labseven/ComSci-BlackDeath/reports/updated_final_report.md

 Adam Novotny, Apurva Raman

 ## Abstract:
 Gómez and Verdú (GV) model the infection patterns of the Black Death pandemic [4].
-They create a network of medieval cities and routes from the [OWTRAD (Old World Trade Routes) dataset][1], and model the transmission of the disease.
+They create a network of medieval cities and routes from the [Old World Trade Routes (OWTRAD) dataset][1], and simulate the transmission of the disease.
 They find that hub cities (those with high degree centrality) are infected more often, and compare their model's output to historical mortality data.

+We add an SIR model in each city to analyze the effects of mortality on the propagation of the disease.

 ## Analysis of GV Paper:
 Gómez and Verdú create a network of medieval cities and connect them with trade and pilgrimage routes using historical data from the OWTRAD dataset.
 They represent a city's infection state as a binary.
-At each step, an infected city has a probability of infecting each neighbor.
+For each timestep, an infected city has a probability of infecting each neighbor.
 Once a city has been infected it stays infected forever.
-A city may be infected multiple times, and GV tally the number of times each city gets infected.
+A city may be infected multiple times, and Gómez and Verdú tally the number of times each city gets infected.
 They start the model with a random city in Central Asia infected, and run it until a constant number of infection events have happened (6x the number of cities [this seems to be arbitrarily chosen to ensure multiple infections]).

 ![Figure 1: network](media/Geographical_network.png)